JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 https://USER_NAME.github.io/PACKAGE_NAME.jl/PackageB/stable  # Links to most recent PackageB version
 ```

-While they won't automatically reference one another, such referencing can be added manually (e.g. by linking to https://USER_NAME.github.io/PACKAGE_NAME.jl/PackageA/stable from the docs built for PackageB).
+While they won't automatically reference one another, such referencing can be added manually (e.g. by linking to `https://USER_NAME.github.io/PACKAGE_NAME.jl/PackageA/stable` from the docs built for PackageB).

 !!! warning
-    When building multiple subpackages in the same repo, unique `dirname`s must be specified in each package's `deploydocs`; otherwise, only the most recently built package for a given version over the entire monorepo will be present at https://USER_NAME.github.io/PACKAGE_NAME.jl/PackageB/vX.Y.Z, and the rest of the subpackages' documentation will be unavailable.
+    When building multiple subpackages in the same repo, unique `dirname`s must be specified in each package's `deploydocs`; otherwise, only the most recently built package for a given version over the entire monorepo will be present at `https://USER_NAME.github.io/PACKAGE_NAME.jl/PackageB/vX.Y.Z`, and the rest of the subpackages' documentation will be unavailable.

----

-**Final Remarks**

-That should be all that is needed to enable automatic documentation building.
-Pushing new
-commits to your `master` branch should trigger doc builds. **Note that other branches do not
-trigger these builds and neither do pull requests by potential contributors.**

-If you would like to see a more complete example of how this process is setup then take a
-look at this package's repository for some inspiration.

 ## Deployment systems